 Catching a sunset while out on the water is almost an indescribable experience.
 Being surrounded by a sea of color with the waves rocking and the wind in your hair, makes for one of the most serene and scenic sunset views there is!
 With a variety of options and customizable sailing charters to choose from, choosing the right Key West sailing tour has never been easier!

-Dine at Latitudes on Sunset Key
+Latitudes on Sunset Key

 Image of the sunset view from Latitudes on Sunset Key, taken by Joel Sowers via Flickr